pifroggi/vs_tiletools/README.md

   Windowed clip.
 Any format.

   __*`fade`*__
-  If fade is True, the overlap will be used to crossfade between the windows to remove jumps/hitches.
+  If fade is True, the overlap will be used to crossfade between the windows.
   If fade is False, the overlap will be trimmed.

   __*`full_length`*, *`window_length`*, *`overlap`* (optional)__